rehierl/node-tree-outliner/3-basic-design/3-6-2-extensions.md

 of all those nodes that it has already visited.
 Because of that, it knows about all those sections that are presequent to the current sectioning node (i.e. the closed/independent and the open presequent sections).
-In contrary to that, an algorithm is unaware of any subsequent node.
-Those might or might not exist (i.e. there is no guarantee that there is even one such node).
+In contrary to that, an algorithm is unaware of any subsequent node/section.
+Those might or might not exist (i.e. there is no guarantee that there is even one such entity).

-The knowledge of those sections that are already closed is not required by the default definitions.
-Because of that, the definition of modifiers with regards to those closed sections would add additional complexity to an implementation.
-That is, because it would then have to remember all those sections that it has already created as it could not know when that information might be required.
+The knowledge of presequent sections that are already closed is not required by the default definitions.
+Because of that, the definition of modifiers based on those sections would add additional complexity to an implementation.
+That is, because it would then have to remember all those sections that it has already created as it would not know when that information might be required.

 In addition to that, modifiers could only be allowed to use that additional information to affect the section which is declared by the current sectioning node.
 That is, because no more changes are allowed to closed sections.

-Also, as those sections are already closed, they are by definition not allowed to have any effect on subsequent sections (Note that this statement is based upon the formal perspective of multiple associations per node).
+Note also, that because these sections are already closed, they are by definition not allowed to have any effect on subsequent sections.
+Note that this statement is based upon the formal perspective of multiple associations per node.

-Consequently, and because the intention of this current case is to have an effect on a declared section when entering its sectioning node, what remains are the open presequent sections.
+Consequently, and because the intention behind modifiers is to have an effect on a declared section when entering its sectioning node, what remains are the open presequent sections.
 In addition to that, the only operation that can be executed on these sections is to close them.
 However, and as mentioned before, open sections can not be closed arbitrarily.
 That is, because any ancestor section must remain open for as long as any of its subsections are open.

-Obviously, the effect of closing the current and least significant open section (i.e. the current section) is that the section of the current sectioning node will not become a subsection of the (to be closed) current section.
-As such, the option to close sections allows to arbitrarily select the declared section's parent section from the current list of open sections.
+Obviously, the effect of closing the current least significant open section (aka. the current section) is that the section of the current sectioning node will not become a subsection of the (to be closed) current section.
+As such, the option to close sections allows to select a different parent section.

-Note that any other available option (besides closing presequent sections) is not relevant for the current considerations.
+Note that any other available option, besides closing presequent sections, is not relevant for the current considerations.
+That is, with regards to the definition of modifiers which define other section properties that are not relevant to the section hierarchy (e.g. a title).

+Note that this option (i.e. close open sections) could also be used for the definition of end-marker nodes (e.g. `<close />`, defined to close type-2 sections).
+That is, if the corresponding modifier would be defined to close the relevant sections before the end-marker node itself is associated.
+That is, such a node would then belong to the parent section of the most significant section which it need to be closed.

-Note that, the same reasoning, with regards to closed presequent and all subsequent sections, also applies to the following two cases.
+Note that the same reasoning, with regards to closed presequent and all subsequent sections, also applies to the following two cases.
 That is, these may also only close those sections that are presequent to the corresponding exit event.

-Note that this option could also be used for the definition of an optional end-marker node (e.g. `<close />`, defined to close type-2 sections).
-That is, if the corresponding modifier would be defined to close the relevant sections before the end-marker node itself has to be associated.
-That is, such a node would then belong to the parent section of the most significant section that it has to close.

 > options when exiting a type-1 sectioning node

-Closing those sections that are presequent to the exit event of a a type-1 sectioning node would be technically possible.
+Closing those sections that are presequent to the exit event of a a type-1 sectioning node is technically possible.

 Note however, that a type-1 sectioning node also represents the parent container of the section it declares.
 That is, none of those sections that are declared inside of a type-1 sectioning node are not allowed to reach past that current sectioning node.
 Consequently, those inner sections always have to be closed first, regardless of any modifier.
-And, because of that, such a modifier can only affect those open presequent sections that are presequent to the type-1 sectioning node's enter event.
+And, because of that, such a modifier can only affect those open sections that are presequent to the type-1 sectioning node's enter event.

-In contrary to the above case, the corresponding sectioning node, and all of its inner content already is associated.
+In contrary to the above case, the corresponding sectioning node, and all of its inner content is already associated.
 That is, such a modifier is no longer in the position to alter the association of the sectioning node (i.e. associate with a different parent section) or the association of the inner content.
 Consequently, such a modifier can only affect subsequent nodes and sections.
 That is, this option could be used to mark the end of a branch of the section hierarchy.

-Note that this option could also be used for the definition of an optional end-marker node.
+Note that this option could also be used for the definition of end-marker nodes.
 However, that node would then be associated with the current section.
 As such, and if more than one sections would have to be closed, it could be difficult to detect why ancestor sections were closed.
 That is, because that node would then be "located" inside of an inner section and thus might not necessarily be accessible to its ancestor sections  (i.e. a reason as to why not to associate end-marker nodes with the sections they close).

+Note that this option has the same problematic as parent containers.
+That is, presequent nodes must be edited in order to change the relationship of subsequent sections.
+Consequently, and depending on the specific notation of such modifiers, authors could have difficulties to notice the reasons for a specific relationship between two sections.

 > options when exiting a type-2 sectioning node